With crisp, caramelized edges and rich, chewy centers, these White Chocolate Cranberry Cookies are irresistible!

 These White Chocolate Cranberry Cookies are made with my favorite cookie base and filled with white chocolate chips, tangy dried cranberries, crunchy walnuts, and fragrant with a touch of orange zest.
 They’ve got it all: chewy, gooey, crispy, crunchy.
 And the flavor combination is so festive and so good!

-Easy Cranberry White Chocolate Cookies
+Easy Cranberry Cookies

 The base for this cookie is from Alice Medrich, who has won more best cookbook-of-the-year awards and best in the dessert and baking category than any other author.
 It bakes up into beautiful and delicious cookies with chewy centers and crispy caramelized edges – the best combination you can find in a cookie.
 The dough is super easy to work with – foolproof, one bowl, and no mixer required.